Violence Against Women Act – Houston VAWA Attorney Gasana

 Those Eligible to File:

 Spouse : You may file for yourself if you are, or were, the abused spouse of a U.S. citizen or permanent resident.
-You may also file as an abused spouse if your child has been abused by your U.S. citizen or permanent resident spouse.
+You may also file as an abused spouse if your son or daughter has been abused by your spouse.
 You may also include on your petition your unmarried children who are under 21 if they have not filed for themselves.

-Parent : You may file if you are the parent of a U.S. citizen, and you have been abused by your U.S. citizen son or daughter.
+Parent : You may file if you are the a father or a mother of a U.S. citizen, and you have been abused by your son or daughter.

-Child : You may file for yourself if you are an abused child under 21, unmarried and have been abused by your U.S. citizen or permanent resident parent.
+Child : You may file for yourself if you are an abused son or daughter under 21, unmarried and have been abused by your father or mother.
 Your children may also be included on your petition.
-You may also file for yourself as a child after age 21 but before age 25 if you can demonstrate that the abuse was the main reason for the delay in filing.
+You may also file for yourself as a son or a daughter after age 21 but before age 25 if you can demonstrate that the abuse was the main reason for the delay in filing.

 VAWA Eligibility Requirements for a Spouse